sjasct/UKRegToVote/README.md

 # @UKRegToVote

-Twitter Bot to ensure that UK citizens register to vote before the 22nd of May so that they can vote in the 2017 General Election.
+Twitter Bot to encourage UK citizens to register to vote before the 22nd of May so that they can vote in the 2017 General Election.

 ![](http://i.imgur.com/cI9Mmix.jpg)